-- Project level shows the projects that contain objects - Folder level shows the relative folder structure.
-If there are more than one folder levels they are grouped and displayed with slashes - Folder1/Folder2/Folder3(n).
+- Project level shows the projects that contain the objects. - Folder level shows the relative folder structure.
+If there is more than one folder level, they are grouped and displayed with slashes Folder1/Folder2/Folder3(n).
 The number in brackets indicates the number of search result objects in the folder. - Object level shows the objects that are the result of the search.